yanvovk/backend-project-lvl1/README.md

 `sudo npm link`

-* To play game enter it's lowercase name
+* To play the game enter its lowercase name

 `brain-even`